 Bust out of your Summer Apathy!

 It’s that time again!
-The new semester is starting up in less than a month and I’m sure teachers are busy getting everything ready to go.
+The new semester is starting up soon and I’m sure teachers are busy getting everything ready to go.
+Here are some of my best tips for how to get yourself ready for that new semester teaching in a Korean university.

 Top 5 tips to get ready for next semester teaching in a Korean university